Shops boarded up as Dutch brace for fourth night of coronavirus riots

 AMSTERDAM (Reuters) - The Netherlands braced on Tuesday for a fourth consecutive night of coronavirus anti-lockdown riots, with some shops boarding their windows and sending staff home early for safety.

-Dutch police detained more than 180 people on Monday night, where roaming groups set fires, threw rocks and looted stores in several cities.
+Dutch police detained more than 180 people on Monday night, when roaming groups set fires, threw rocks and looted stores in several cities.

 The Netherlands’ first curfew since World War Two was imposed on Saturday despite weeks of falling infections, after the National Institute for Health (RIVM) said a faster-spreading variant first found in England was causing a third of cases.